-Chair: Suchith Anand (United Kingdom) Vice-Chair: Thierry Badard (Canada)
+Chair: Silvana Camboim (Brazil) Vice-chair: Michael Finn (USA)

-- Maintain a website for the exchange of knowledge, news and information on use and user issues issues in open source geospatial technologies (http://icaopensource.scg.ulaval.ca/index.php?pa ge=home). - Maintain an on-line bibliographical database. - Maintain Web discussion forum. - Maintain a database of individuals working on, or with expertise in, open source GIS to stimulate exchange of information. - Produce a major publication on Open Source Geospatial Technologies (either a special issue of a refereed journal or a text book). - Organize sessions on Open Source GIS at future ICA conferences. - Participate in / contribute to other workshops / seminars organized by representatives of other disciplines or by other ICA Commissions / Working Groups. - It is proposed to have four regional senior representatives for the commission (one each from Africa, South America, Asia and Australia).
+- Continue maintaining a website for the exchange of knowledge, news and information on the developments in open source geospatial technologies. - Contribute to further instruments of ICA such as development of Open Education materials for educational and capacity building programmes. - Maintain an email discussion group and database of individuals working on, or with expertise in, open source GIS, open data to stimulate exchange of information. - Produce a major publication on Open Source Geospatial Technologies (either a special issue of a refereed journal or a text book). - Organize sessions/hands on workshops on Open Source GIS at future ICA conferences. - Participate in / contribute to other workshops / seminars organized by representatives of other disciplines or by other ICA Commissions / Working Groups. - Be the main contact in ICA for expanding successful flagship projects of this Commission, the ICA-OSGeo Labs and the Geo4All initiative and will contribute to its expansion in close ongoing consultancy with the ICA Executive Committee. - Contribute to the International Map Year activities.